Neoteroi/BlackSheep-Docs/docs/remotes.md

 client geolocation.

-This page documents how to configure BlackSheep to work with proxy servers and load balancers, using provided classes to handle:
+This page documents how to configure BlackSheep to work with proxy servers and load balancers, using the provided classes to handle:

 - [X] X-Forwarded headers
 - [X] Forwarded header